traject/traject/doc/settings.md

 * `marc4j_reader.source_encoding`: Used by Marc4JReader only when marc.source_type is 'binary', encoding strings accepted
   by marc4j MarcPermissiveStreamReader.
 Default "BESTGUESS", also "UTF-8", "MARC"

+* `output_file`: Output file to write to for operations that write to files: For instance the `marcout` command, or Writer classes that write to files, like Traject::JsonWriter.
+Has an shortcut `-o` on command line.

 * `processing_thread_pool` Default 3.
 Main thread pool used for processing records with input rules.
 Choose a pool size based on size of your machine, and complexity of your indexing rules.
    Probably no reason for it ever to be more than number of cores on indexing machine.